CollierCZ/docs-media/README.md

 To manage content in a Kentico Cloud project via the Content Management API, you first need to activate the API for the project.
 See our documentation on how you can [activate the Content Management API](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#section-enabling-the-api-for-your-project).

+You also need to have the structure of you Kentico Cloud project prepared ahead of time, before importing your content.
+This means defining the content types of the imported items, optionally also setting your languages, taxonomy groups or sitemap locations.

 ## Using the ContentManagementClient

 The `ContentManagementClient` class is the main class of the SDK.
 Using this class, you can import, update, view and delete content in your Kentico Cloud projects.